NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 *The `int` value used in DF3, DF4 and DF5 will be unique for each booking.
 This would need to match the booking created to replicated the relevant testing steps.

 *DF3 and DF4*: This defence will only run if the booking user is not the same as the user accessing to see, update or delete the booking.
 Should both be the same, the action would be permitted as tested and documented in the Manual testing section above.
- - The admin is able to see and update any booking within the site using these steps.
+ - The admin is able to see and update any booking within the site using this update step.

- The screenshot below confirms that the defence is working correctly:
+ The screenshot below confirms that this defence is working correctly:

  [![defence-usera-userb](readme-images/testing/defensive/df-usera-userb.png)]